Code-Institute-Submissions/quiz-it/README.md

 ### Validation

-I validated the HTML source code using the [HTML Validation Service](https://validator.w3.org), there was some unused div closing tags causing errors which I removed.
+I validated the HTML source code using the [HTML Validation Service](https://validator.w3.org), there were some unused div closing tags causing errors which I removed.

 The CSS passed without any errors - [CSS Validation Service](https://jigsaw.w3.org/css-validator/)

 ### Manual Testing

 Testing was conducted on the finished application using VS Code Liver Server and Chrome Developer Tools.
 I also tested the application on different browsers.
-A full report on the manual testing process that tests functionality, usability and responsiveness is available [here](https://github.com/seamusmacg/quiz-it/blob/master/testing/TESTING.md).
+A full report on the manual testing process that tests functionality, usability, responsiveness and performance is available [here](https://github.com/seamusmacg/quiz-it/blob/master/testing/TESTING.md).

 ## Deployment